 CENTER OF BUOYANCY

-Pressure increases with depth and has substantial affects on the body.
+Pressure increases with depth and has substantial effects on the body.
 We see an increased blood flow from 1.8 to 4.1 mL/min/100g of tissue resulting in increased oxygen delivery and circulatory force.
 We also experience improvement with dependent edema causing reduced swelling.
 Renal blood flow is increased by 10% causing increased urinary output and waste excretion.

 Aquatic therapy is NOT for everyone.
 Those with an extreme fear of water are expected to have greater outcomes with alternative therapies.
 Also, individuals with any infections, open wounds, influenza, urinary tract infections, vomiting, or incontinence should not participate in aquatic therapy.

 There are many people that may benefit from aquatic therapy or a combination of land/aquatic therapy.
-Some of these individuals include those with: arthritis, after a back injury/surgery, those with chronic pain, fibromyalgia, spinal cord injury, joint replacement, sports injuries, chronic swelling, obesity, knee injury, post-surgery such as ACL or RTC, or stroke.
+Some of these individuals include those with arthritis, after a back injury/surgery, those with chronic pain, fibromyalgia, spinal cord injury, joint replacement, sports injuries, chronic swelling, obesity, knee injury, post-surgery such as ACL or RTC, or stroke.
 The aforementioned list is not exhaustive but provides a sample of the types of individuals that may respond very well to aquatic therapy.